biching/serial_port_data_plotting_comparator/README.md

 [COMTool](https://github.com/neutree/COMTool)

 comtool is very useful tool for serial port data reading, but it's graph plugin for mac is not working.
-That's why I made this tool.
+That's why I made this clean tool.